Search CAP

 History of CAP

 In the early 20th century, Arizona’s leaders knew the state’s future depended on a water supply that was secure, stable and renewable.
-They pursued that vision; the result was Central Arizona Project (CAP), a 336-mile system that brings Colorado River water to central and southern Arizona, delivers the state’s single largest renewable water supply and serves 80% of the state’s population.
+They pursued that vision; the result was Central Arizona Project (CAP), a 336-mile system that supplies Colorado River water to central and southern Arizona where more than six million people reside, and delivers more tribal water than any other organization in the United States.

 Check 32 Construction

-In 1968, President Lyndon B. Johnson signed the Colorado River Basin Project Act, which authorized construction of CAP by the U.S. Department of the Interior’s Bureau of Reclamation.
-The system would provide a way for 1.5 MAF of Arizona’s allotment to be delivered to the most populous areas of the state and reduce the use of groundwater for agriculture and other activities.
-In 1971, the Central Arizona Water Conservation District (CAWCD) was created to provide Arizona a means to repay the federal government for the reimbursable costs of construction and to manage and operate the physical system.
-CAWCD, commonly referred to as CAP, continues today to strive toward the CAP vision.
+In 1968, President Lyndon B. Johnson signed the Colorado River Basin Project Act, which authorized construction of Central Arizona Project (CAP) by the U.S. Department of the Interior’s Bureau of Reclamation.
+The system would provide a way for Arizona to fully use its main stem allotment of the Colorado River through the delivery of its waters to the most populous areas of the state.
+In 1971, the Central Arizona Water Conservation District (CAWCD) was created to provide Arizona a means to contract with and repay the federal government for the reimbursable costs of construction and to manage and operate the system.

 CAP Control Center